sfu-discourse-lab/Misinformation_detection/README.md

 Fatemeh Torabi Asr and Maite Taboada, 2019.
 "Big Data and Quality Data for Fake News and Misinformation Detection".
 Journal of Big Data and Society.

+To cite the data, please use:
+Fatemeh Torabi Asr and Maite Taboada (2019) MisInfoText.
+A collection of news articles, with false and true labels.
+Dataset.